Combining your Zoom accounts using account consolidation

 - Alternative email address (to avoid consolidation)

-- When an associated domain is verified and the account has enabled the setting Allow users with the same domain to consolidate into this account, you will be prompted to join the parent account or change your email address.
+- When an associated domain is verified and the account has enabled the setting Allow users with the same domain to consolidate into this account, you will be prompted to consolidate into the parent account or change your email address.
 The prompt will appear when you sign in to an existing account or sign up for a new one.

 - Users with paid accounts will be prompted to refund their outstanding balance before consolidating.